noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 ### Ports and events

 Being a flow-based programming environment, the main action in NoFlo happens through ports and their connections.
+At instantiation, NoFlo components should be *inert*, and merely prepare their internal data structures and set up listeners for their inut ports.
+All actions a component does should be triggered via input port events.
 There are several events that can be associated with ports:

 * _Attach_: there is a connection to the port
 * _Connect_: the port has started sending or receiving a data transmission